Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Results

-Addressing the self-organization of the actin cytoskeleton at mesoscales directly with discrete network simulations is very challenging due to the wide range in time- and length-scales and the need to realistically model diffusion, network renewal, friction and gel hydrodynamics.
-Instead, we aimed at characterizing the out-of-equilibrium mechanical behavior of a representative volume element of the material with uniform mesoscopic properties, Fig.~\ref{fig4}a.
 We performed 2D simulations in which semi-flexible filaments interact with crosslinkers and myosin motors, all of which undergo turnover and have a stoichiometry previously used to model the actin cytoskeleton \cite{Cortes2020}, Fig.~\ref{fig4}b.
-See Section V of SI for a detailed description of the simulation protocol.
+See Appendix \ref{appendix_1_sec_7} for a detailed description of the simulation protocol.
 Briefly, we modified Cytosim to account for average orientational order in the simulation box, which we evaluated as a sample average of orientations over the ensemble of segments composing the filaments.
 We further introduced a nematic energy penalty in the network allowing us to restrain average nematic order to a target value $S_0$.

 We first prepared a system consisting only of randomly oriented actin fibers, imposed the desired orientational order $S_0$ using the nematic penalty and equilibrated the system.
 In a first set of simulations, once $S_0$ was reached, we deactivated the nematic penalty and added crosslinkers and myosins, driving the system out-of-equilibrium.
-The free contraction of the system was prevented by the addition of anchors at the boundary of the representative volume element, which also allowed us to compute anchor forces and hence estimate the effective active tension along the nematic direction $\sigma_{||} = \sigma_{ij} n_i n_j$ and perpendicular to it, $\sigma_{\bot}=\sigma_{ij} m_i m_j$ with $n_im_i = 0$ and $m_im_i = 1$, Fig.~\ref{fig4}(b).
+The free contraction of the system was prevented by the addition of anchors at the boundary of the representative volume element, which also allowed us to compute anchor forces and hence estimate the effective active tension along the nematic direction $\sigma_{||} = \sigma_{ij} n_i n_j$ and perpendicular to it, $\sigma_{\bot}=\sigma_{ij} m_i m_j$ with $n_im_i = 0$ and $m_im_i = 1$, Fig.~\ref{fig4}b.

 Addition of crosslinkers and myosins leads to bundling of actin filaments at the microscale, Movie~7, distinct from the mesoscale fibrillar pattern formation emerging from the active gel model.
 It also leads to out-of-equilibrium tension as measured by the anchors.
 For isotropic networks ($S_0=0$), active tension is isotropic with $\sigma_{||}\approx\sigma_{\bot}$.
-For anisotropic networks, however, we found that tension becomes anisotropic with $\sigma_{\bot}>\sigma_{||}$, Fig.~\ref{fig4}(c).
+For anisotropic networks, however, we found that tension becomes anisotropic with $\sigma_{\bot}>\sigma_{||}$, Fig.~\ref{fig4}c.